 Actor Brad Pitt attempted to make a movie about him.
 Popular musicians of the time revered him; they stood completely still, mouths open, envious of his otherworldly talent.
 I’ve followed many musicians, but Jeff Buckley is the only singer who I can honestly describe as holy or beatific.

 “Asleep in the sand with the ocean washing over”

 Jeff Buckley drowned in a Tennessee river in 1997.
-His tragic death is impossible to separate from his legacy; his death fueled his legend due to the fact that his songs are peppered with potent images of water and drowning.
+His tragic death is impossible to separate from his legacy; his death fuels his legend in part because his songs are peppered with potent images of water and drowning.
 A singer who naturally harnessed mystery in his songs ultimately added to his own mystique by way of his death.
 Images of the ocean, falling rain, and references to drowning emerge within many of his songs.